opera-platform/opera-dsp/docs/preprocessing/source/Modules/Reverse.rst

 .. code-block:: bash

-   sbt "project preprocessing; runMain preprocessing.ReverseApp"
+   sbt "project preprocessing; runMain opera.preprocessing.ReverseApp"

 This will generate SystemVerilog files in the ``./rtl/Reverse`` directory.